 Everything you need to know to start dehydrating your own backpacking meals: the benefits of dehydrating food, what ingredients dehydrate the best, proper food handling procedures, the best way to store dehydrated food, and much more!

 We resisted buying a food dehydrator for years, relying exclusively on store-bought ingredients for backpacking trips.
-We didn’t know anything about dehydrating and we thought it was going to be waaay too complicated to learn.
-But, after picking up our Nesco dehydrator a few years ago, we realized how wrong we were!
+We didn’t know anything about dehydrating and we thought it was going to be way too complicated to learn.
+But, after picking up a dehydrator few years ago, we realized how wrong we were!

 If you’re interested in getting into food dehydrating or want to expand your knowledge about the process, then this guide is for you!
 We will walk you through everything so you can start dehydrating and storing meals for your next backpacking trip.